THS-International/website/src/markdown-pages/faqs/1-registration-problems.md

       seconds after loading the page, sometimes the drop down menu shows up after a few seconds.

-      2. Use a different web browser.
+      2. Use a different web browser

       If it still is not working try this: